Brooke Bonner

 CAT RANCHER & EQUIPMENT WHISPERER

 Brooke’s husband, tech advisor, troubleshooter, tree grappler, and pinch hitter extraordinaire.
 Kyle’s a genius with equipment manuals and YouTube video tutorials, and thankfully still answers my cries for help when I’ve broken some piece of machinery or other (which happens embarrassingly often).
-Non-profit consultant for Florida’s Live Wildly by day, seeking to balance smart growth, a robust economy and a connected, resilient landscape.
-He may look the part, but swears he’s “NOT a farmer!”
+Recovering non-profit consultant, he may look the part, but still swears he’s “NOT a farmer!”, even though he’s finally joined the team full-time.
 Pictured chillin’ in the feed truck with Archie’s favorite cat Spats, who was with us for several years, but finally passed away at about a million years old.
 Kyle is eagerly awaiting his next box of kittens so he can fulfill his cat rancher destiny.

 • Helen on an orange tractor with two horses being nosy